Parallel and Distributed Hybrid Beamforming for Multicell Millimeter Wave MIMO Full Duplex: Simulation Results

-Fig. \ref{SNR_LDR_32_16RF_10RF} shows the achieved average WSR as a function of the SNR with LDR noise $k_b=-40~$dB, which reflects highly non-ideal RF circuitry.
-We can see that when the LDR noise dominates, reduction of the thermal noise variance has negligible effect on the effective signal-to-LDR-plus-thermal-noise ratio (SLNR).
-Therefore, dominance of the LDR noise variance acts as a ceiling to the effective SLNR ratio which limits the achievable WSR, tending to saturate at SNR$=10$ dB.
-We can also see that with a large LDR noise level, C-HYBF and P$\&$D-HYBF still perform similarly with the same phase-resolution and RF chains.
-At high SNR, both schemes achieve higher WSR with $16$ RF chains and $10$ bit phase-resolution than the case of $32$ RF chains and $4$ bit phase-resolution.
-Finally, Fig. \ref{SNR_LDR_04_12RF_10RF} shows the average WSR as a function of the SNR with only $10$ or $12$ RF chains and with $10$ or $4$ bit phase-resolution, clearly showing that the proposed schemes can still significantly outperform the full digital HD system.
-Fig. \ref{SNR_LDR_04_12RF_10RF} also shows that both schemes with $10$ RF chains and $10$ bit phase resolution are more robust to the LDR noise than the case of $12$ RF chains and $4$ bit phase-resolution, thus motivating to deploy high resolution phase-shifters at the analog stage rather than deploying more number of RF chains, which not only requires higher cost but also it will not yield higher gains than the high resolution phase shifters case.
+Figure \ref{SNR_LDR_32_16RF_10RF} exhibits the average achieved WSR as a function of the SNR in the presence of LDR noise $k_b=-40$ dB.
+It is evident that when the LDR noise dominates, reducing the variance of thermal noise has a negligible impact on the effective signal-to-LDR-plus-thermal-noise ratio.
+Consequently, the dominance of LDR noise variance acts as a threshold, limiting the effective SLNR and thereby restricting the achievable WSR, which tends to saturate at SNR$=10$ dB.
+Notably, even with a high level of LDR noise, both the C-HYBF and P$\&$D-HYBF achieve similar performance gains.
+It can be also observed that both schemes achieve higher WSR when utilizing $16$ RF chains and $10$-bit phase resolution compared to the case of $32$ RF chains and $4$-bit phase resolution.
+Figure \ref{SNR_LDR_04_12RF_10RF} illustrates the average WSR as a function of the SNR, considering only $10$ or $12$ RF chains and $10$ or $4$-bit phase resolution.

+The aforementioned findings serve as compelling evidence for the superior performance of both proposed schemes compared to the fully digital HD system.
+Furthermore, an important conclusion can be drawn, namely that P$\&$D-HYBF exhibits comparable performance to C-HYBF without any degradation while offering numerous advantages in terms of scalability, computational complexity, deployability and communication overhead.
+As a result, P$\&$D-HYBF emerges as a prominent solution for future large-scale mmWave FD networks.